-LA police open Weinstein investigation
+Tarantino 'knew enough' about Weinstein

 'Watershed moment'

-Earlier on Thursday, film star Tom Hanks said he believed there was now no way back for Mr Weinstein.
+Earlier on Thursday, the film star Tom Hanks said he believed there was now no way back for Mr Weinstein.

-"We're at a watershed moment, this is a sea change," Hanks told the BBC.
+"We're at a watershed moment, this is a sea change," Mr Hanks told the BBC

 "His last name will become a noun and a verb.
 It will become an identifying moniker for a state of being for which there was a before and an after."

-Hanks, who is on the board of the organisation behind the Oscars, the Academy of Motion Picture Arts and Sciences, said he could not comment on the recent decision to expel Mr Weinstein as a member.
+Mr Hanks, who is on the board of the organisation behind the Oscars, the Academy of Motion Picture Arts and Sciences, said he could not comment on the recent decision to expel Mr Weinstein as a member.

 Mr Weinstein also left the board of The Weinstein Company earlier this month.